raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 title: Growing pains?
 ---

 Ideally, all of your code should be contained within `main.py`.
-Don't worry if your experiment is complex and you need to break down your code into individual modules though: additional files are allowed!
+Don't worry if your experiment is complex and you need to break down your code into individual modules though: additional files are allowed.
 --- /collapse ---

 ## Recording images using the camera

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Check the [Mission Specific Guidelines](https://astro-pi.org/mission-space-lab/guidelines/program-checklist) to make sure you are allowed to use the camera before reading this section!
+Check the [Mission Specific Guidelines](https://astro-pi.org/mission-space-lab/guidelines/program-checklist) to make sure you are allowed to use the camera before reading this section.
 </p>

 ![Photo of a cloudy Earth taken using an AstroPi on the ISS](images/zz_astropi_1_photo_193.jpg)

-The Astro Pis on the ISS are equipped with a high-quality camera each so that you can take pictures of Earth - something normally only astronauts can do!
+The Astro Pis on the ISS are equipped with a high-quality camera each so that you can take pictures of Earth - something normally only astronauts can do.
 Take some time now to read over the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project to learn how to use the camera.

 ---task---
 Read through the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project.
 ---/task---

 ### Choosing camera settings
-As you will have noticed by reading the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project, the [picamera library](https://picamera.readthedocs.io/en/release-1.13/) allows you to set a huge selection of camera settings!
-When deciding on what settings to use, or whether to leave the settings on automatic, be mindful that you will be taking pictures in a variety of conditions with a range of weather, landscapes, and lighting!
+As you will have noticed by reading the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project, the [picamera library](https://picamera.readthedocs.io/en/release-1.13/) allows you to set a huge selection of camera settings.
+When deciding on what settings to use, or whether to leave the settings on automatic, be mindful that you will be taking pictures in a variety of conditions with a range of weather, landscapes, and lighting.
 Night-time photography using the Astro Pi's Camera Module is particularly difficult: the ISS is travelling so fast that a long exposure time is needed, and this makes the photos come out very blurry in low-light conditions.

 --- collapse ---
 ---